riceissa/issarice.com/wiki/contact.md

 Below are some ways to contact me (Issa Rice), as well as the account names[^aname] I use on various websites.
 Feel free to connect with me through any of the means below.
 I am most responsive via email and Facebook (I may not check other sites very often).
+I try to respond to everyone who contacts me, but [for various reasons](http://lesswrong.com/lw/eua/reasons_for_someone_to_ignore_you/) I might not; feel free to ping me if I don't respond.
-You can also stalk me online (e.g. by following me on Quora or Facebook, or by reading what I have on this website).
+You can also stalk
+me online (e.g. by following me on Quora or Facebook, or by reading what I have on this website).
 I also don't mind if you ask questions about me on Quora, though recently Quora has gotten stricter about what sorts